 Learn more about the social revolutions that pioneering inventions set in motion

 The Long Road to Funding

 By 1882, the French committee had raised all the money needed to build the statue—250,000 dollars—and Bartholdi and Eiffel were on track to complete the work the following year.
 But American fund-raising efforts were lagging, and so Bartholdi had to slow down.
-Meanwhile, he shipped his four-foot model of Liberty from Paris to Washington, DC in order to persuade Congress to help fund the project.
+Meanwhile, he shipped his four-foot model of Liberty from Paris to Washington, DC to persuade Congress to help fund the project.
 He didn’t succeed, at least not right away.
 But this terracotta model, painted to appear bronze, with a touch of tin in the crown, was used by architect Richard Morris Hunt to design the pedestal.
-Hunt, the son of a congressman, was the first American to study architecture at the École des Beaux-Arts in Paris; and he had just helped design a new façade for the Louvre, and he’d worked on the construction of the U.S. Capitol dome.
+Hunt, the son of a congressman, was the first American to study architecture at the École des Beaux-Arts in Paris.
+Among his projects, he had just helped design a new façade for the Louvre and he’d worked on the construction of the US Capitol dome.

 Bartholdi’s model was displayed in the Capitol Rotunda, where it attracted its fair share of attention, including notice by a Hungarian immigrant named Joseph Pulitzer, a newspaper publisher who that same year moved to Manhattan and acquired the mass-circulation New York World.
 Pulitzer’s newspaper exhorted Americans to donate money for the cause and criticized the wealthy people for failing to contribute.
 The public rallied to his call.
 By 1885, Pulitzer had helped raise the last one-third of 300,000 dollars needed to complete the pedestal and its anchor through his fund-raising activities; these included sporting events, plays, and performances.
 Even Mark Twain donated goods for auction for the purpose.